Nandina Berries ( NANTEN, 南天) Provide Seasonal Color, Relief to Sore Throats- AND Protection from MISFORTUNE

 But generally speaking no matter where you are in Japan it has been believed that growing NANTEN on ones property will bring the household happiness and prosperity( though these days many find the quickly spreading plant to be annoying and cut them down!).

 The leaves of NANTEN have also long been thought to have the power to eliminate poisons.
-Even today sprigs of NANTEN with leaves are put on top of SEKIHAN ( sticky rice which becomes slightly purple-reddish after steaming with beans), which is served on special celebratory occassions.
+Even today sprigs of NANTEN with leaves are put on top of SEKIHAN ( sticky rice which becomes slightly purple-reddish after steaming with beans), which is served on special celebratory occasions.

 One reason way NANTEN were placed near the toilet was apparently to have easy access to the leaves when one had STOMACH TROUBLE.